kalilfagundes/whatsapp-flows-crud-structure-with-supabase/README.md

 ### WhatsApp Flow Endpoint Setup

-1. Create a private & public key pair for testing, if you haven't already, using the included script `src/keyGenerator.js`.
-Run the below command in the terminal to generate a key pair, then follow [these steps to upload the key pair](https://developers.facebook.com/docs/whatsapp/flows/guides/implementingyourflowendpoint#upload_public_key) to your business phone number.
+1. Create a private & public key pair for testing, then follow [these steps to upload the key pair](https://developers.facebook.com/docs/whatsapp/flows/guides/implementingyourflowendpoint#upload_public_key) to your business phone number.
-2. Set your environment variables for private key and passphrase.
+2. Set your environment variables for private key.
 Make sure a multiline key has correct line breaks.
 3. Run the server.

 ## Create a Whatsapp Flows in your business account using templates on flows-json/admin.json and flows-json/book-appointment.json